pozil/pub-sub-api-node-client/README.md

 Create a `.env` file at the root of the project for configuration.
 You may use either username/password or Connected App with the `client_credentials` flow.

+> **Warning**<br/>
-> **Warning:** relying on a username/password Salesforce authentication flow for production is not recommended.
+> Relying on a username/password Salesforce authentication flow for production is not recommended.
 Consider switching to JWT auth or similar for extra security.

 If using a Change Data Capture topic (like in the sample config), make sure to activate the event in Salesforce Setup > Change Data Capture.